 Deleting an Override

-Deleting an override will remove it completely.
+You can delete upcoming overrides on your schedule in the event that the override is no longer needed.
 If an override is deleted during the middle of the scheduled shift, the regular schedule will resume from the time of the override's deletion.
+You cannot delete past overrides; only present or future ones.

 To delete an override: